NodeDiver/subscriptn-simple/SECURITY.md

 - `BTCPAY_API_KEY`: Your BTCPay Server API key

 ### Database Security
-- The SQLite database (`subscriptn.db`) contains sensitive user data and is automatically excluded from Git
+- The SQLite database (`bitinfrashop.db`) contains sensitive user data and is automatically excluded from Git
 - Never commit the database file or any `.env` files
 - Use environment variables for all secrets and API keys